ISTAustria-CVML/FLEA/README.md

 ## Code Structure
-The source code and documentation can be found in the !(src) directory.
+The source code and documentation can be found in the [src](src/) directory.